 A 67-year-old woman was driving her pickup truck in Wyoming when law enforcement officers say she crossed the center line.
 When she did, she struck a motorcycle that was driving southbound and side-swiped another motorcycle that had swerved to try to get out of the way.
 Authorities suspect that the pickup truck driver may have been fatigued, noting that charges are pending an investigation.

 No matter the outcome of this investigation, it cannot be denied that drowsy driving is a serious issue.
 Further, drivers should always be cognizant of their surroundings, taking care to look for smaller vehicles, like motorcycles, on the road.
-People who have been involved in a serious motor vehicle accident for which they are not at fault should contact an attorney.
+People who have been involved in a serious motorcycle accident for which they are not at fault should contact a Kansas City car accident attorney.